Martinsburg station: History

 Martinsburg station consists of a restored 1848-1876 railroad hotel and its sympathetic modern train station addition.
 It is a contributing property to the Baltimore and Ohio and Related Industries Historic District.
 The building is among the oldest surviving railroad stations in the United States.
 The adjacent roundhouses and shops were destroyed by General Stonewall Jackson's troops in 1863.
 The Great Railroad Strike of 1877 began in Martinsburg.

+The Martinsburg Street Railway Company operated from 1891 to 1893, liquidating by 1896.
+The line operated between the station and the Cumberland Valley Railroad depot.